 aka REV. DANN PANTOJA

 The “Rev.” before Dann’s name refers more to his being a “revolutionary” than being a “reverend.”
 Dann Pantoja is beginning to use his Tagalog indigenous name — Lakan Sumulong.
-This is a statement that our indigenous identities can be a redeeming factor in healing our ‘being’ (that is, who we are as a people); help symbolize our determination to contribute what we ought to be ‘doing’ as a nation (that is — active, non-violent, radical transformation); and, determine how we will prioritize what we will be ‘having’ (that is, inclusive growth and national development based on justice and peace).
+This is a statement that our indigenous identities can be a redeeming factor in healing our ‘being’ (that is — who we are as a people); help symbolize our determination to contribute what we ought to be ‘doing’ as a nation (that is — active, non-violent, radical transformation); and, determine how we will prioritize what we will be ‘having’ (that is — inclusive growth and national development based on justice and peace).
 Lakan is our lead dreamweaver and lead learning facilitator in this movement.

-Lakan Sumulong is our Chief Executive Officer and Field Operations Director
+Lakan serves as our President and Chief Executive Officer

 Asked how he looks at his current journey as a peacebuilding missionary: “My current spiritual journey has led me to commit my energies to help in the transformational development of the people of the Philippines based on a Peace Theology.
 Submitting to God’s sovereignty and motivated by the love of Jesus Christ, I envision to contribute to the salaam-shalom between various people groups representing different cultures and ideologies in this beautiful land.”